microsoft/rushstack/libraries/stream-collator/README.md

 to the stream as a string, regardless of whether the stream is open or closed.

 ## Improvements
-NOTE: Ending the moderator stream could be improved with an option that lets you select between the following behaviors:
+NOTE: Ending the collator stream could be improved with an option that lets you select between the following behaviors:
-* Close the moderator stream when ANY registered stream has been closed
+* Close the collator stream when ANY registered stream has been closed
-* Close the moderator stream when ALL registered streams have been closed
+* Close the collator stream when ALL registered streams have been closed
-* Don't automatically close the moderator stream
+* Don't automatically close the collator stream